 When you prepare a dessert, if sugar or ghee (clarified butter) is too little at the pre-cooking stage, you can add more.
 If some other ingredient is too much, it can all be adjusted and repaired.
 But once it is cooked, it cannot be reversed.

 Milk can become sweet yoghurt or sour yoghurt, and sour yoghurt can be sweetened.
 But neither can be reverted to milk.
-Prarabdha Karma cannot be changed.
-Sanchita Karma can be changed through spiritual practices.
+Prarabdha karma cannot be changed.
+Sanchita karma can be changed through spiritual practices.

-Getting rid of Karma means getting rid of impressions.
-Sanchita Karma manifests as a tendency or an impression in the mind.
+Getting rid of karma means getting rid of impressions.
+Sanchita karma manifests as a tendency or an impression in the mind.
 As human beings, we have the ability to erase impression and fear through meditation.
-Meditation is there to rectify painful Karma, at least reduce their impact or effect.
+Meditation is there to rectify painful karma, at least reduce their impact or effect.

-Complied by Ravisha Kathuria, based on wisdom talks by Sri Sri Ravi Shankar
+Compiled by Ravisha Kathuria, based on wisdom talks by Sri Sri Ravi Shankar